tomopy/tomopy/doc/source/ipynb/vector.rst

 Here is an example on how to use the vector reconstruction algorithm :cite:`Phatak:15` :cite:`Hierro-Rodriguez:18` with `TomoPy <http://tomopy.readthedocs.io/en/latest/>`__:cite:`Gursoy:14a`.

-Three jupyter notebooks with examples as well as with some mathematical concepts related to the vector reconstruction, can be found in the tomopy/doc/demo folder: vectorrec_1.ipynb vectorrec_disk.ipynb vector_heterostructure.ipynb

-The Vector Reconstruction examples html slides can be build by applying (from the doc/demo folder) the following commands:

-``jupyter-nbconvert --to slides --post serve vectorrec_1.ipynb``

-``jupyter-nbconvert --to slides --post serve vectorrec_disk.ipynb``

-``jupyter-nbconvert --to slides --post serve vector_heterostructure.ipynb``

 **From a reconstructed 3D object to its projections and back**